-- 6. Start the engine.
-Flush the cooling system.
-Perform the flushing and fogging at the same time, as fogging/lubricating of the engine is mandatory to prevent engine rust. - WARNING: - Do not touch or remove electrical parts when starting or during the operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - 7.
-Run the engine at a fast idle for a few minutes in neutral position. - 8.
-Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped. - 9.
-If "Fogging Oil" is not available, run the engine at a fast idle until the fuel system empties and the engine stops. - 10.
-If "Fogging Oil" is not available, remove the spark plug(s).
+- Do not touch or remove electrical parts when starting or during the operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.

+- 7. Run the engine at a fast idle for a few minutes in neutral position. - 8.
+Before turning off the engine, quickly spray "Fogging Oil" into the carburetor or the fogging hole of the silencer cover, if equipped. - 9.
+If "Fogging Oil" is not available, run the engine at a speed higher than idle until the fuel in the fuel system has run out and the engine stops.
+Remove the spark plug(s).
 Pour a teaspoonful of clean engine oil into each cylinder.
-Crank several times manually.
-Replace the spark plug(s). - 11.
-Drain the fuel from the fuel tank completely.
+Rotate the flywheel several times by hand.
+Replace the spark plug(s). - 10.
+Drain the fuel from the fuel tank and drain cooling water from the engine completely.
+Clean the outboard motor body.

-Portable fuel tank equipped models: Store the portable fuel tank in a dry, well-ventilated place, not in direct sunlight.
+Store the fuel tank in a dry, well-ventilated place, not in direct sunlight.